 Diabetes and Sex: How Does Diabetes Affect the Sex Life?

 Diabetes is a serious health problem.
-Not only does it affect an individuals personal life, it affects their sexual life too.
+Not only does it affect an individual’s personal life, but it also affects their sexual life too.

 Diabetes is a disease that leads to high blood sugar levels in the body.
 This condition, in turn, allows the improper usage of insulin.
-Sometimes, diabetes, on a long run, can lead to nerve damage, mental imbalance and cardiovascular problems.
+Sometimes, diabetes, in the long run, can lead to nerve damage, mental imbalance, and cardiovascular problems.

 The side effects mentioned above have negative implications on sexual health too.

 Normally, sexual issues are seen in people suffering from type 2 diabetes.
 The main issue here is the reduction in libido.

 In simple terms, libido means sexual drive.
 The higher your libido is, the more you’d want to have sex.
 The exact opposite happens when your libido is low.
 This is commonly seen in people with type 2 diabetes.
 Here are a few reasons for this: